InsaneJSK/Wallet-Risk-Scoring/README.md

 ### Step 1: Data Parsing & Cleaning

+- Data collection done by fetching queries from TheGraph's enpoint for compound V2
+- Relied on Etherscan API key, (replace it in .env for reproducibility of results)
 - Parsed nested JSON transaction data for 100 wallet addresses.
 - Extracted raw event data such as function names, gas usage, status flags, block numbers, timestamps, etc.
 - Merged data across wallets into a unified `DataFrame`.

 ### Step 2: Feature Engineering

+Divided into multiple steps:

+1. Transactional-features
+  Selected based on correlation and domain knowledge

+2. Aggregate Features
+  Selected using Pearson matrix to find the correlation and dropping columns Dropped some columns based on analysis of values and real-world scope

+3. Isolation forest to calculate pseudo-scores
+  Used the scores to further tune columns down to final under 20 columns using xgbregressor for feature_importances_

+4. Handpicked 5-6 features
+  The features are shown in the table with description.
+  These columns were used as the input for a linear regression model and the psuedo-risk scores as the label Linear regression coefficients help right the formula for the final risk scores.

 Derived behavioral and statistical features for each wallet.
 Notable examples: